Social

 Shareholder Benefit Option to Donate to the “Special Olympics Nippon.”

-* An international sports organization that organizes a variety of sports training and competitions for people with intellectual disabilities to demonstrate their achievements.
+* An international sports organization providing year-round sports training and competitions as a platform for people with intellectual disabilities to showcase their achievements.

 Communication with Local Communities